icppWorld/icpp-demos/canisters/memory/README.md

 I've been experimenting with orthogonal persistence of various C++ data structures in canisters on the Internet Computer (IC) and would like to share my findings with the community.

-This canister is NOT deployed to the IC, because the investigation relies on debug_print statements, which only work in the local network.
+This canister is NOT deployed to the IC, because the investigation relies on print statements, which only work in the local network.

 ## Here are the key points: